-JØTUL warrants, to the original retail purchaser, that those components of the Jøtul or Scan Stove or Fireplace Insert specified above will be free of defects in material and workmanship for a period of one (1) year from the date of purchase.
-This warranty is subject to the terms, exclusions, and limitations set forth below:
+JØTUL warrants, to the original retail purchaser, that those components of the Jøtul or Scan Stove or Fireplace specified above will be free of defects in material and workmanship for a period of one (1) year from the date of purchase.
+This warranty is subject to the terms, exclusions, and limitations set forth in the following text:

-JØTUL will repair or replace at its option, any of the above components determined by JØTUL to be covered by this warranty.
-You must, at your own expense, arrange to deliver or ship the component to an authorized Jøtul dealer and arrange for pickup or delivery of the component after repairs have been made.
+JØTUL will repair or replace (including parts & labor), at its option, any of the above components determined by JØTUL to be covered by this warranty.
+You must, at your own expense, arrange to deliver or ship the component to an authorized Jøtul or Scan dealer and arrange for pickup or delivery of the component after repairs have been made.
 If, upon inspection, JØTUL determines that the component is covered by this warranty, the repair or replacement will be made as set forth above.
-This warranty is not transferable and is extended only to, and is solely for the benefit of, the original retail purchaser of the Jøtul Stove or Fireplace Insert.
-This paragraph sets forth the sole remedy available under this warranty in the event of any defect in the Jøtul Stove or Fireplace Insert.
+This warranty is not transferable and is extended only to, and is solely for the benefit of, the original retail purchaser of the Jøtul or Scan Stove or Fireplace.
+This paragraph sets forth the sole remedy available under this warranty in the event of any defect in the Jøtul or Scan Stove or Fireplace.

 The warranty period for any replaced component will be the remaining unexpired portion of the warranty period for the original component.

 Please retain your dated sales receipt in your records as proof of purchase.